How To Customize Your WordPress 404 Error Page

 A WordPress “404” error page is an actual page file that can be edited.
 It is typically included with most WordPress themes.
 You can find this page by logging into your server (e.g. via FTP, cPanel, etc.) and looking for a page called 404.php located inside the wp-content > themes > name of theme folder …

 Once you have located the page, you can edit it to improve your visitor’s experience by placing helpful information in your 404 error pages (you can even monetize your 404 error pages by placing ads in it).

 Below are just some examples of simple customizations you can make to your WP 404 page.

-(Direct visitors to the main sections of your website)
+(Direct visitors to the main pages of your website)

 You can add links to relevant content, related content, or your latest content …

 You can incorporate friendly, funny, clever, witty, or amusing messages …